looker/lookerbot/README.md

 To run the server:

 1. Ensure Node.js is installed
-2. `npm install` to install dependencies
+2. `yarn install` to install dependencies
-3. `npm start` to start the bot server.
+3. `yarn start` to start the bot server.
 The server will run until you type `Ctrl+C` to stop it.

 The included `Procfile` will also allow you to run the app using [foreman](https://github.com/ddollar/foreman) or [node-foreman](https://github.com/jeffjewiss/node-foreman).
 These libraries also provide easy ways of creating scripts for use with `upstart`, `supervisord`, and `systemd`.